doctorcolossus/tab_wrangler/README.md

 Saved windows are currently saved to `~/urls-tab_wrangler` as lists of tab-separated values with two columns: title and URL.
-Untitled ones are numbered and thrown into the `untitled` subfolder.
+Untitled ones are numbered and chucked into the `untitled` subfolder.

 ## Future